ztyyLV/web-twain-docs/indepth/features/OCR-v16.2.md

 downloadOCRPro();
 ```

-The code asks `DWT` to download `OCRPro` from the URL `Dynamsoft.WebTwainEnv.ResourcesPath + '/addon/OCRProx64.zip'` .
+The code asks `DWT` to download `OCRPro` from the URL `Dynamsoft.DWT.ResourcesPath + '/addon/OCRProx64.zip'` .
 This zip file needs to be placed on the server where you placed the [resources files]({{site.about}}faqs.html#what-are-the-resources-files).
 As mentioned above, if you can't find these files, you can get them from [64bit-OCRPro-v16-Resources](https://tst.dynamsoft.com/public/download/ocr/OCRProx64-v16.zip).

-Once the installation is done, you should be able to find the following under `C:\Windows\SysWOW64\Dynamsoft\DynamsoftServicex64_16`
+Once the installation is done, you should be able to find the following under `C:\Windows\SysWOW64\Dynamsoft\DynamsoftServicex64_17`
 * `DynamicOCRProx64_1.2.0.0806.dll` : The version number may vary.
 * `OCRProResource\{hundreds of files}` : There are a few hundred files under this directory `OCRProResource` .